The Ultimate Beef Cookbook: 25 Ways to Incorporate Beef into Everyday Meals

 Use a meat thermometer to monitor the internal temperature of the beef.
 For medium-rare, the temperature should be around 130-135°F (55-57°C).
 Remember that the beef will continue to cook after being removed from the grill, so take it off a few degrees below your desired doneness.

-See also How do you cook okra in the air fryer
+See also How to cook lamb ribs in the oven

 7. Rest and Serve